-The legendary Australian winemaker Maurice O'Shea (1897-1956) founded the Mount Pleasant Winery near Pokolbin in the Hunter Valley (state of New South Wales) in 1921.
-He expanded the property by purchasing the Old Paddock Winery.
+The legendary Australian winemaker Maurice O'Shea (1897-1956) founded Mount Pleasant Winery in 1921 near Pokolbin in the Hunter Valley (New South Wales).
+He enlarged the property by buying the Old Paddock vineyard.
 In 1941, Mount Pleasant was acquired by Multi McWilliams.
-However, Maurice O'Shea remained cellarman at "his winery" until his early death in 1956, creating some of Australia's finest wines, including the famous white wine brands "Elizabeth" and "Lovedale" from the Sémillon variety.
-In his honour McWilliams founded the "Maurice O'Shea Award" in 1990.
+Maurice O'Shea, however, remained cellar master on "his winery" until his untimely death in 1956 and created some wines that rank among the best in Australia, including the famous white wine brands "Elizabeth" and "Lovedale" from the Sémillon variety.
+In his honour, McWilliams founded the "Maurice O'Shea Award" in 1990.
 It is awarded to individuals or a group who have made a significant contribution to the Australian wine industry.
-Previous award winners include Max Schubert 1990, Len Evans 1991, David Wynn 1993, Orlando 1994, James Halliday 1995 and Wolf Blass 2000, and the Len Evans Tutorial in 2016.
+Previous winners include Max Schubert in 1990, Len Evans in 1991, David Wynn in 1993, Orlando in 1994, James Halliday in 1995 and Wolf Blass in 2000, as well as the "Len Evans Tutorial" institution in 2016.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten

 Fachjournalistin, Lektorin und Verkosterin, Wien